 On-line banks are members of FITD as well as the other banks.

 It should be noted that, sometimes, the denomination "on-line bank" refers to a commercial product offered by a bank, rather than to the bank itself.
-These products are covered by FITD only if they are deposits eligible for guarantee.
+These products are covered by FITD only if they are deposits eligible for guarantee and if they are offered by an FITD Member bank.

 FITD coverage applies to: current accounts, cash and time deposits, nominative certificates of deposit, nominative saving books and banking drafts.